People with disability

 Can you claim Medicare and health fund rebates for children’s services that we use under our NDIS plan?

+No. The NDIS is not designed to fund supports more appropriately funded or provided by the health system.
+You cannot use your NDIS funds to pay Medicare gap fees.
+As an NDIS participant, you cannot claim under both systems for the same support.
 The NDIS Act and Rules provide guidance for what is funded under the Scheme.
 Basically, a support the NDIS pays for is not claimable against any other Commonwealth Program such as Medicare.

 What is reviewable and what is not?